AARP Hearing Center

 Duke Energy Progress is proposing another residential rate increase.
 Raise your voice before they raise your rates!
 Attend a Public Service Commission hearing for an opportunity to learn more, ask questions, and share your feedback.

-Upcoming Utility Rate Increase Hearings
+FINAL Utility Rate Increase Hearing

 Duke Energy Carolinas